About Child Sexual Abuse

 - Educate yourself: Check out different sites, games and apps for yourself.
 The more familiar you are with them, the easier it is for you to talk to your children.
 Check privacy settings and recommended age restrictions.

-- Talk with your children: Have conversations with them about the importance of being safe online and show them what that means.
+- Talk with your children: Have conversations with them about the importance of safety online and show them what that means.
 For example, let them know you have been hearing about online safety and ask what they think the risks are and what they can do to keep safe.
 Encourage an ongoing open dialogue with your child, not just a one-off chat.

 - Teach your children to think about online behaviour: How much should they be sharing online and what happens to information once shared?
 Talk about respectful interactions and responsible behaviour, and encourage them to critically think about what they read and see online (remind them that not everything they read may be true, what they share will always be there, and not everyone is who they say they are online).